 - LSAC – Accommodated Testing for the LSAT – For students with disabilities.
-Also check out the Career Center page on disability disclosure.
+Also check out Berkeley Career Engagement’s page on disability disclosure.

 - LSAC – LGBT Applicants – Information for LGBT students regarding selecting law schools and application concerns.
-See also the Career Center LGBTQ+ page for info on disclosure.
+See also Berkeley Career Engagement LGBTQ+ page for info on disclosure.

 - LSAC – Racial/Ethnic Minority Applicants – Information for minority students regarding selecting law schools and application concerns.
 See also LSAC – Diversity Matters Grant available to underrepresented students.